hristo-vrigazov/CarND-Vehicle-Detection/README.md

 ![alt text][dataset_examples]

-In the `extract_features_single_image`, I use `skimage`'s function `hog`, spatial features which are simply flattened version of the image and histogram colors to form a vector, which represents the features.
+In the `extract_features_single_image`, I use three main parts to construct the feature vector: spatial features, color histogram and hog features on all channels.
+Spatial features are simply flattened version of the image, and in the color histogram, I convert to `YCrCb` colorspace.

 Here is an example hog feature of the Br channel of an image:

 ![alt text][hog_example]